 Even when a RCT is done (grade A evidence), it tends to have relatively small study groups which do not represent a larger, more diverse population.
 For example, while the cholesterol-lowering drug may work for the young man from Ireland in a RCT, it may not be as good for the older lady from Southern China, where this group was not represented in the RCT.
 A physician in Canton, China prescribing the cholesterol medication based upon a RCT in which there were no similar study patients from the region may not be giving the optimal treatment.
 So researchers rely on weaker, but less expensive and time consuming, study methods to establish the efficacy of a medical treatment across many diverse populations.

 With the greater adoption of electronic medical records, there are now ways to study a very large group of individuals and apply methods that very closely mimic a RCT.
 In this regard, we can study a greater number of treatments for their efficacy and establish a greater body of solid literature on what does and does not work with the construct of EBM.

 Tens of millions of clinical records are generated and updated daily, which provides a treasure trove of knowledge about clinical medicine and healthcare delivery.
 With statistical techniques that can assemble individuals into cohorts, we can answer questions about what treatment work best in the care of specific diseases in specific populations in “real world” settings.

 This technique, only possible by leveraging powerful computers trained to abstract information from large sets of records, has been called, practice-based evidence (PBE).
 PBE is a powerful method towards personalizing recommendations to a patient based upon analysis of tens of thousands of similar patients.

-Keep following our blog to find out more about PBE.
+Keep following the Apixio blog to find out more about PBE.